 Prior to enrollment for any course of instruction at the Columbia College locations in the state of Georgia, students should be made aware of and understand the following information.

-Columbia College is authorized by the Georgia Nonpublic Postsecondary Education Commission for both inseat and online courses for students in the state of Georgia.
+Columbia College is authorized by the National Council for State Authorization Reciprocity Agreements (NC-SARA) to offer online courses for students in the state of Georgia.

 Accreditation

 Columbia College is accredited by the Higher Learning Commission.